You’re 22 weeks pregnant!

 Breastfeeding also reduces a mother’s likelihood of getting breast cancer.

-22 Weeks Pregnant – Your Body
+22 Weeks Pregnant: Your Body

-At week 22 of pregnancy, your care provider has probably scheduled a glucose test for you.
+Now you have reached week 22 of pregnancy, your care provider has probably scheduled a glucose test for you.

 Gestational diabetes increases the risk of pregnancy complications.